European Tools and Methodologies for an efficient ageing management of nuclear power plant Cables

 Launched in September 2017, the project has received a funding of 4.2 million Euro from the Horizon 2020 Euratom Research and Training Programme 2014-2018 of the European Union.
 It is set to run for a period of 54 months and is coordinated by Electricité de France (EDF).

-EDF will present TeaM Cables during the next “Ionizing radiation and polymers” symposium, IRaP, in August in Russia
+EDF presented TeaM Cables during the “Ionizing radiation and polymers” symposium, IRaP, in August in Russia

 - The lifetime of existing Nuclear Power Plants (NPPs) can potentially be extended to between 60 and 80 years if safety and operability of facilities can be guaranteed.